Enforcement, equanimity and an afterword – thoughts on sustaining fair pay for artists

 This text summarises three contemporary examples of schemes within Europe intended to improve the pay and terms for artists when showing in publicly-funded venues, indicating what considerations underpin the advocacy on artists’ pay and outlining a prior UK scheme as a comparator, suggesting reasons for its cessation.
 Sustaining each example of practice is dependent on two factors.
 Firstly, the widespread and continued acceptance of the principle and rigorous self-regulation within the sector, and secondly on gaining suitable levels of public subsidy to the visual arts.
 In view of this, three new financing options are briefly considered.
 An afterword asks whether the UK would benefit from thinking afresh about ways to suitably finance the arts - and thus artists’ contributions - in a political climate which is reducing the size of the state and subsidy to the public sector.

 - Four years ago, artists’ organisation Visual Artists Ireland established a framework for payment to artists across Ireland.
-This is fully endorsement by both of Ireland’s arts councils, falling within their policies and expectations for fair pay and equality.
+This is fully endorsed by both of Ireland’s arts councils, falling within their policies and expectations for fair pay and equality.
 Dublin City Council was the first local authority to also adopt it.
 VAI’s regular surveys of the economic and artistic health of artists suggest that not all venues are currently meeting their financial obligations in respect of artists’ remuneration.

 - In 2009, the Swedish government and artists’ organisations KRO/KIF forged an MU agreement which provides for payment to artists for display of work in the form of a kind of ‘rent’, this payable in addition to other kinds of costs an exhibition eg transport, installation and publication.
 The agreement expects all work the artist undertakes at exhibitions before, during and after the show to be governed by a written contract and remunerated outside the framework of the exhibition fee.
 The MU was updated in 2014.
 A report by the Swedish Policy Analysis Agency (kulturanalys) identified that 60% of artists who exhibited in smaller state museums either failed to get paid or received less than the agreement stipulates.
 There is currently no provision for levying penalties when the galleries concerned don’t pay or underpay exhibiting artists.